ono-midori/ono-midori.github.io/techs/zguide.md

 - Coffee: Sure, here you are.
 - Titanic: Sweeeeet!

 You can work through this and the possible failure scenarios.
 If a worker crashes while processing a request, Titanic retries indefinitely.
 If a reply gets lost somewhere, Titanic will retry.
-If the request gets processed but the client doesn’t get the reply, it will ask again.
+If the request gets processed but the client doesn't get the reply, it will ask again.
 If Titanic crashes while processing a request or a reply, the client will try again.
-As long as requests are fully committed to safe storage, work can’t get lost.
+As long as requests are fully committed to safe storage, work can't get lost.

 The handshaking is pedantic, but can be pipelined, i.e., clients can use the asynchronous Majordomo pattern to do a lot of work and then get the responses later.

 We need some way for a client to request its replies.
-We’ll have many clients asking for the same services, and clients disappear and reappear with different identities.
+We'll have many clients asking for the same services, and clients disappear and reappear with different identities.
 Here is a simple, reasonably secure solution:

 - Every request generates a universally unique ID (UUID), which Titanic returns to the client after it has queued the request.
 - When a client asks for a reply, it must specify the UUID for the original request.

 In a realistic case, the client would want to store its request UUIDs safely, e.g., in a local database.

-Before we jump off and write yet another formal specification (fun, fun!), let’s consider how the client talks to Titanic.
+Before we jump off and write yet another formal specification (fun, fun!), let's consider how the client talks to Titanic.
 One way is to use a single service and send it three different request types.
 Another way, which seems simpler, is to use three services:

 - titanic.request: store a request message, and return a UUID for the request.
 - titanic.reply: fetch a reply, if available, for a given request UUID.
 - titanic.close: confirm that a reply has been stored and processed.

-We’ll just make a multithreaded worker, which as we’ve seen from our multithreading experience with ZeroMQ, is trivial.
-However, let’s first sketch what Titanic would look like in terms of ZeroMQ messages and frames.
+We'll just make a multithreaded worker, which as we've seen from our multithreading experience with ZeroMQ, is trivial.
+However, let's first sketch what Titanic would look like in terms of ZeroMQ messages and frames.
 This gives us the Titanic Service Protocol (TSP).

 Using TSP is clearly more work for client applications than accessing a service directly via MDP.
-Here’s the shortest robust “echo” client example:
+Here's the shortest robust “echo” client example:

 ```c++
 //  Titanic client example